Education in East Germany: Polytechnic schools

 The POS was designed as a reliable all-day school (verläßliche Tagesschule), which means the compulsory lessons took place in the morning and the timetable for each class was organised in a way that there should not be any free periods while classes should end at the same time every day.
-Therefore, by allocating sufficient ressouces to the education system, East Germany employed a high number of teachers and educators, so the average number of students per class lessened from 26 in the fifties to 19 and less in the seventies, the high number of compulsory lessons were evenly spread throughout the six schooldays of the week, there was de facto no loss of class time because of ill teachers or shortage of teachers, the compulsory teaching was finished around noon and the afternoon was free for a variety of optional activities like elective teaching, study groups, project groups, children's sports and organised afternoon care for students in the lower classes.
+Therefore, by allocating sufficient resources to the education system, East Germany employed a high number of teachers and educators, so the average number of students per class lessened from 26 in the fifties to 19 and less in the seventies, the high number of compulsory lessons were evenly spread throughout the six schooldays of the week, there was de facto no loss of class time because of ill teachers or shortage of teachers, the compulsory teaching was finished around noon and the afternoon was free for a variety of optional activities like elective teaching, study groups, project groups, children's sports and organised afternoon care for students in the lower classes.

 The beginning of the school year was September 1 unless that day was a Thursday, Friday or Saturday, then school started the following Monday.
 The school year always had 38 weeks of classes with 30 weeks covered by the nationwide unified curriculum.

-Since 1951 the learning of the Russian language as the foreign language was obligatory, because of the leading role of the Soviet Union in the Eastern bloc.
-Also available were English and French, but only as an additional elective foreign language (Universities required two foreign languages).
+Since 1951, the learning of the Russian language as the foreign language was obligatory, because of the leading role of the Soviet Union in the Eastern bloc.
+It was also available in English and French, but only as additional elective foreign languages (Universities required two foreign languages).
 The Russian lessons focused on the Cyrillic script, the writing, the reading and the grammar of the Russian language.
 To be able to have a substantial conversation was not an aim, but to be able to use professional and technical Russian literature.
 The speaking skills should reach a level of sufficient fluency to have a small conversation with a local.
 There were only few opportunities for student exchanges.
 Appreciated by parents were the so-called head marks (Kopfnoten) which assessed behavior, industriousness, order, and cooperation.
 These were combined with a short teacher's essay about the student's character, success or progress, advice for future improvements - here and there from a socialistic point of view.

 From the seventh year onwards, students visited a factory, power station or farm one day per week for 4 hours, depending on their location.
-At any of these places, the student would work alongside regular employees.
+At some of these places, the student would work alongside regular employees.

 There were annual championships on various subjects with the winners receiving prizes.
-The Russian language and mathematics championships were very prestigious and competitive as well as regular championships in sport, called Spartakiade (from the word Spartacus).
+The Russian language and mathematics championships were seen and promoted as very prestigious and competitive as well as regular championships in sport, called Spartakiade (from the word Spartacus).